Thursday, April 17, 2025

 Several of these terms appear to say that hell is a permanent condition. ...
 Clearly the Book of Mormon teaches of a permanent hell for the devil and his angels and for those who, at the final judgment day, are found to be “wicked” or “filthy still”—rebellious, defiant, incorrigible enemies of God, having chosen to follow Satan rather than Christ. ...

 For the humanistic New Order Mormon type, this is hard to ignore, for Smith very clearly used such language of Hell and the Devil and curses in a very literal way to scare and manipulate people into blind obedience and compliance.
-Joining his church was the only way to feel safe, as Smith as holy seer and revelator was the only one who could allegedly reveal God's will (see D&C 21: 1–5), thus his way became the way to salvation and purity; to not join his church as "the only true and living church upon the face of the whole earth ...”
-(D&C 1:30) was to risk being subject to "chains" of the Devil and being cursed and going to Hell!
-No wonder his LDS Church grew so fast!
+For many of the manipulated Book of Mormon readers, joining Smith's Church became the only way to feel safe from Hell-fire, as Smith as holy seer and revelator was the only one who could allegedly reveal God's will (see D&C 21: 1–5); thus Smith’s way became the way to salvation safety and purity; to not join his church as "the only true and living church upon the face of the whole earth ...”
+(D&C 1:30) was to risk being subject to the "chains" of the Devil and being cursed and going to Hell!
+No wonder the LDS Church grew so fast in the early years!

 This prophet Smith, through his stone spectacles, wrote on the plates of Nephi, in his book of Mormon, every error and almost every truth discussed in N. York for the last ten years.
 He decides all the great controversies ‑ infant baptism, ordination, the trinity, regeneration, repentance, justification, the fall of man, the atonement, transubstantiation, fasting, penance, church government, religious experience, the call to the ministry, the general resurrection, eternal punishment, who may baptize, and even the question of freemasonry, republican government, and the rights of man.
 All these topics are repeatedly alluded to.